Banking & ATM Fees in Panama (2026)

 Can I open a local bank account in Panama as a nomad?

-Yes — once you have Panama's Nómada Digital (Short Stay Visa) residence permit, opening a local account is generally straightforward.
-Without local residency, most major Panama banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most North America countries.
+Once you hold Panama's Nómada Digital (Short Stay Visa) residence permit, opening a local account is generally straightforward.
+Without residency, most Panama banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Panama a cash or card country?

-Panama runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough Panamanian Balboa / US Dollar at the start of each week to avoid repeat ATM trips.
+Panama runs on both cash and cards.
+Cards work in larger venues; keep Panamanian Balboa / US Dollar on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in Panama affect my banking setup?
+Does triggering tax residency in Panama affect my banking?

-Tax residency in Panama is triggered at 183 days in the relevant period.
+Tax residency in Panama triggers at 183 days.
 Panama operates a territorial tax system: only income sourced within Panama is taxable.
 Foreign-sourced income (working remotely for foreign clients/employers) is generally NOT subject to Panamanian income tax regardless of how long you stay.
 This makes Panama one of the world's most favorable tax environments for digital nomads.
 Panamanian tax residency (triggered at 183 days or with a residence permit) does not automatically tax your foreign income.
 Consult a Panamanian abogado fiscalista to document the foreign-source nature of your income.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad